IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 		- You must have at least one registered username for marbles.
 If only one works edit the list of peers/users you feed marbles to only contain this one.
 		- Check the [logs for CA](#) for any clues (same instructions as peer logs)
 		- If nothing is working, delete this network and create another
+- *I don't see any registration messages at all*
+	- So either you did not feed `ibc.load()` any usernames or you did not feed it any appropriate usernames.
+An apporiate username is one that contains "type_1" in the name.
+Any other names get filtered out by `ibc.load`.
+			- If this is problematic for you (ie you have a custom IBM Blockchain Network) then you need to build a custom `ibc.load()` out of the other SDK functions. `ibc.load()` purpose is to make deploying to standard IBM Blockchain Networks easy.
+If you have a custom network you should create your own function that mimics `ibc.load()` (tear it apart and look at it!).
+You would only need to omit `filter_users()`, and possibly change what users/peer relation you want with your own calls to `ibc.register()`.
 - *Everything looks okay*
 	- Glad to hear it, lets go to step 3

 **[ Step 3 ]**

 Next we want to see if the marbles app deployed its chaincode successfully.
 The first place I'd look is in the networks monitor page.
 Follow the instructions in [this section](#Peer or ChainCode Logs) to get to the monitor page.